sus0pid/MTG-Simulator/README.md

 # MTG_simulator (Mixnet Topology Generator Simulator)

 ### Introduction
-This is the simulator for mixnet topological construction algorithms.
+This is the simulator for simulating mixnet topological construction algorithms.
-We implemented a scalable Mixnet construction model with the four mixnet construction algorithms in Python.
+We implemented a scalable Mixnet construction model with the four mixnet construction algorithms (i.e., bwrand, randrand, randbp, and bowtie) in Python.
 We use Gurobi optimizer to solve the linear bin-packing optimization problem.